cchristian77/coupon-be/documentation/solution.md

 - Informing succes outcome to the users would be more difficult, either through notification, Webscoket, or another service

 ### Further Development
-1. Create reclaim functionality to cancel claimed coupon in case of failed or cancelled transaction in real-world scenario.
+1. Create reclaim functionality to cancel the claimed coupons in case of failed or cancelled transaction in the real-world scenario.
 2. Create eligible functionality to determine whether a user is able to use the coupon before claiming it.

 ### Author